forseti-security/forseti-security/_docs/_latest/develop/dev-setup.md

 After you complete the above steps, you should be able to run the forseti server and the CLI client.

-Forseti 2.0 will be on the “2.0-dev” branch in github.
+Forseti 2.0 will be on the “dev” branch in github.

 Note that these could change, due to 2.0 undergoing rapid change.

 ```
-# Probably throw this in a shell script to make it easy to run
 $ forseti_server \
     --endpoint "localhost:50051" \
     --forseti_db "mysql://root@127.0.0.1:3306/forseti_security" \